background image

 As described by one of my reading partners, it appears that there are 3 key periods described within the text:

 I'd assert that there also seems to be a 4th to be found in the ending which is a period of void, where all the aforementioned traits seem to wane and exit Camelot.
 The wound caused by Launcelot cannot be mended by the raw might of Arthur and his army (nor Gawain for that matter), nor can Launcelot's misdeed be justified by his prowess within the chivalric code.
-Likewise, with the departure of Galahad, narratively it feels like holiness has left the scene; even the Pope is incapable of reconciling the divide.
+Likewise, with the departure of Galahad, narratively it feels like holiness has left the scene; even the Pope is incapable of reconciling the divide found in the forth period.
 The golden age of chivalry under Arthur ends, not with a bang, but a whimper.

 Examples of the end of Power